masylum/dialect/Readme.md

 ### Store translations

-To store a new translation, use the method setTranslation.
+To store a new translation, use the method `set`.

-    dialect.setTranslation(
+    dialect.set(
       {original: 'I love gazpacho', locale: 'es'},
       'Me encanta el gazpacho',
       function () {